awsdocs/amazon-comprehend-developer-guide/doc_source/tutorial-reviews-add-docs.md

    aws s3 ls
    ```

-## \(Console Only\) Create Folders<a name="tutorial-reviews-add-docs-folders"></a>
+## \(Console only\) create folders<a name="tutorial-reviews-add-docs-folders"></a>

 Next, create two folders in your S3 bucket\.
 The first folder is for your input data\.
 The second folder is where Amazon Comprehend sends the analysis results\.
 If you use the Amazon S3 console, you have to manually create the folders\.
 If you use the AWS CLI, you can create folders when you upload the sample dataset or run an analysis job\.
 For that reason, we provide a procedure for creating folders only for console users\.
-If you are using the AWS CLI, you will create folders in [Upload the Input Data](#tutorial-reviews-add-docs-upload) and in [Step 3: Running Analysis Jobs on Documents in Amazon S3](tutorial-reviews-analysis.md)\.
+If you are using the AWS CLI, you will create folders in [Upload the input data](#tutorial-reviews-add-docs-upload) and in [Step 3: Running analysis jobs on documents in Amazon S3](tutorial-reviews-analysis.md)\.

 **To create folders in your S3 bucket \(console\)**